clicon/clixon-docs/backend.rst

                | candidate |  |  running  |  |  startup  |
                +-----------+  +-----------+  +-----------+

 The backend daemon is the central Clixon component.
+It consists of a main module and a number of dynamically loaded plugins.
 The backend has four APIs:

+*configuration*
-- The *configuration file* read at startup, possibly amended with `-o` options.
+  An XML file read at startup, possibly amended with `-o` options.
+*Internal interface*
-- A *NETCONF internal interface* to the frontend clients.
+  A NETCONF socket to frontend clients.
 This is by default a UNIX domain socket but can also be an IPv4 or IPv6 TCP socket.
-- A file interface to the *XML datastores*.
+*Datastores*
+  XML files storing configuration.
 The three main datastores are `candidate`, `running` and `startup`.
-Datastores may use JSON format (experimental).
+A user edits the candidate datastore, commits the changes to  running which triggers callbacks in the plugins.
+*Application*
-- Backend *plugins* configure the underlying system with *application-dependent APIs*.
-This can be a config file or message-passing, for example.
+  Backend plugins configure the underlying system with application-specific APIs.
+These API:s depend on how the underlying system is configured, examples include configuration files or a socket, for example.

-A typical usage is as follows:

-1. A user accesses the system via one of the frontend clients: CLI, NETCONF or RESTCONF.
-2. The frontend client uses the internal NETCONF interface to access the backend.
-Usually this is an `edit_config` for modifying values, or a `get_config` to get values.
-A RESTCONF or CLI command is usually a combination of many NETCONF commands, being more primitive.
-3. The backend receives the NETCONF message and reads or modifies one of the XML datastores.
-Reads are typically done from the `running` datastore, while writes are made on the `candidate` datastore.
-4. After editing the `candidate` datastore, the user may `commit` the changes which triggers a validation and commit callback (see `transactions`_) to the plugins, which in turn may result in an action on the application-specific API:s, such as editing a config file and restaring a process.

 Note that a user typically does not access the datastores directly, it is possible to read, but write operations should not be done, since the backend daemon uses a datastore cache.

 Command-line options
 --------------------